 Chulu Tribe Introduction

-The origin of the name "Chulu" is often imagined as being related to "Luye," due to the presence of numerous Formosan sika deer in the area before the eastern part of Taiwan was developed.
-However, the name "Chulu" is actually derived from the Puyuma language term "muriburibooku," which means "a place in the mountains without wind."
-Chulu Village (Ulivelivek) is located along Provincial Highway 9 on the way to Hualien and is the northernmost village among the eight settlements of the Puyuma people.
-Due to its location adjacent to the traditional territory of the Bunun people to the north, the village has a well-established community center system for protection against invading threats.
-Visitors can tour the village's youth community center and learn about how the Puyuma community uses this system to safeguard their homeland.
-About three kilometers southwest of Chulu Village, on a hillside, is the Balang archaeological site.
-According to archaeology, the indigenous people of this site lived between 600 and 1400 AD.
-For the Puyuma people of Chulu, this site is considered sacred and an important water source for the village.
-The site is located at an altitude of around 600 meters, and visitors can reach it by following a natural path through the forest from the parking area.
-Chulu Village holds a Harvest Festival every July and a Monkey Festival and Grand Hunting Festival in December.
-The Harvest Festival features swing activities, which can also be seen outside the Rukai tribe.
-In July, visitors are welcome to participate in the unique cultural festivities of different ethnic groups at Chulu Village.【Source: Backpacker Tribe, Feng Taitung, Tribal Travel Guide】
+The origin of the name "Chulu" is often imagined by many as an extension from "Luye," where it is said to be named due to the herds of Formosan sika deer in the area before the eastern region was developed.
+However, "Chulu" is actually derived from the Puyuma language term "muriburibooku," which means "a windless place in the mountains."
+The Chulu tribe, Ulivelivek, is located along Provincial Highway 9 on the way to Hualien and is the northernmost village among the eight Puyuma tribes.
+Due to its location north of the traditional territory of the Bunun people, the village has established a very solid community system over a long period to fend off external threats.
+Here, visitors can tour the youth community center and learn how the Puyuma people protect their homeland through their community system with guided tours.
+About three kilometers southwest of the Chulu tribe, on a hillside, lies the Balang archaeological site.
+According to archaeological evidence, the indigenous peoples of the Balang site lived approximately between 600 and 1400 AD.
+For the Puyuma of Chulu, this site is regarded as a sacred place and an important water source for the village.
+The site is situated on a slope at an altitude of about 600 meters, and visitors can reach it by following a natural path after getting out of their cars at the parking lot.
+Every year in July, the Chulu tribe holds a harvest festival, and in December, a monkey festival and a grand hunting festival.
+The harvest festival features swinging activities, which can also be seen in places other than the Rukai tribe.
+Visitors can experience the cultural festivals of different ethnic groups by participating in the Chulu tribe’s activities every July. 【Source: Tribe Backpacker - Taitung Tribal Travel Guide】